ramigs/voluntarios/README.md

 ```

 I use browser-sync configured with a proxy to wrap my local MAMP.
-If your configuration differs, edit the gulp's proxy entry.
+If your configuration differs, edit gulp's proxy entry.
 Run gulp's 'dev' task to build and run a browser-sync instance to serve the app.

 ```sh